foxdonut/meiosis/tutorial/lessons/07-using-mithril.md

 <a name="takeaways"></a>
 ### [Takeaways](#takeaways)

-We can wire up Meiosis to Mithril using `m.mount` and passing `state` from the latest value of the `states` stream, along with `actions`, to the top-level Mithril component.
+We can wire up Meiosis to Mithril using `m.mount` and the latest value of the `cells` stream to the view.

-Then, all Mithril components in the application are consistent: they all receive `state` and `actions`.
-When rendering other components, `state` and `actions` are passed along.
-When a component is used multiple times, or when you want to define the state property outside of the component, you also pass the `id`.
+Then, all Mithril views in the application are consistent: they all receive `cell`.
+When rendering other components, `cell` is passed along.

-Components can then use the `state` to render the view according to the current application state, and call `actions` to trigger changes.
+Components can then use the `cell.state` to render the view according to the current application state, and call `actions` to trigger changes.
+Views could also call `cell.update(...)` for simple state changes.

 Because of Mithril's [auto-redraw system](https://mithril.js.org/autoredraw.html), the view is automatically re-rendered.
-Of course, if you trigger state changes outside of Mithril's auto-redraw (see [When Mithril does not redraw](https://mithril.js.org/autoredraw.html#when-mithril-does-not-redraw)) you have to call `m.redraw()` yourself.
+Of course, if you trigger state changes outside of Mithril's auto-redraw (see
+[When Mithril does not redraw](https://mithril.js.org/autoredraw.html#when-mithril-does-not-redraw)) you have to call `m.redraw()` yourself.

 <a name="conclusion"></a>
 ### [Conclusion](#conclusion)